 Is this condition painful?

-No, this condition is not painful, but some babies may have severe breathing difficulty.
+No, this condition does not cause your baby pain, but some babies may have severe breathing difficulty.

 Are there different types of Pierre Robin sequence?

-There is a spectrum of severity with this condition.
-Some babies may be more severely affected than others.
+Yes, there is a spectrum of severity with this condition.

 Who gets Pierre Robin sequence?